proventa/aws-postgresql-demo/docs/blog-AWS_Ansible_Combo.md

         state: present
     register: etcd_sg
 ```
 In this task, we are using the ec2_group module to create a security group.
 We are specifying the name of the security group, the description, the VPC ID, the region, the rules, and the tags.
-We are allowing the etcd client port (2379) and the etcd server port (2380) from the CIDR block of the VPC so that the etcd cluster can communicate with each other.
+We are allowing the etcd client port (2379) and the etcd peer port (2380) from the CIDR block of the VPC so that the etcd cluster can communicate with each other.
 We are also allowing the ssh port (22) from any IP address so that we can ssh into the EC2 instance.
 The output of the task is registered in the etcd_sg variable.
 So we can take the Security Group ID from the etcd_sg variable and use it in the next task.

 ### Creating the EC2 Key Pair
 Now, let's add the task to create an EC2 key pair: